ajovich/E-Commerce-Back-End/README.md

 * In your terminal run npm i, npm run watch, npm run seed,

-* Run the CRUD operators (GET, PUSH, PUT, DELETE) for each API route in Insomnia
+* Run the CRUD operators (GET, PUSH, PUT, DELETE) for each API route in Insomnia at localhost:3001

 ## Animation & Images